energizee/Slither/README.md

 # Slither
 Slither, a remake of the classic game, snake.

-To make the exe, run this command:
+To make the exe, run this command(all commands in command prompt):
 `python setup.py build`

 If it is not recnognized, use this: